Main navigation

 Julie Alexander is an alumna of the University of Colorado and received her BA with honors in Communication and Film Studies and her MA with high distinction in Communication and Media Studies.
 She has taught and worked as faculty and administrative staff at both 2-year and 4-year higher education institutions, and taught as an adjunct instructor for many years.
 She has also worked in the private sector for global organizations, including a Fortune 500 company, with a specialty in establishing diversity, equity, and inclusion in work environments and workforces.

-Pamela Bourjaily is an Associate Professor of Instruction and the Director of the Frank Business Communication Center at the Tippie College of Business.
-As Frank Center director, she designs and oversees the required core undergraduate course, BUS 3000: Business Communication and Protocol, as well as other undergraduate business communication electives and college business communication programming, including the Ph.D.
+Pamela Bourjaily is an Associate Professor of Instruction and former Director of the Frank Business Communication Center at the Tippie College of Business.
+As Frank Center director, she designed and oversaw the required core undergraduate course, BUS 3000: Business Communication and Protocol, as well as other undergraduate business communication electives and college business communication programming, including the Ph.D.
 Writing Program initiative.
 Prior to directing the Frank Center, Pam built and expanded the college’s Department of Accounting writing program, one of the first business departmental writing initiatives in the country.

 Anna Bruno is a writer and teacher, focused on storytelling.
 Previously, Anna managed public relations and marketing for technology and financial services companies in Silicon Valley.
 She holds an MFA in fiction from the Iowa Writers' Workshop, an MBA from Cornell University, and a BA from Stanford University.
 She lives in Iowa City with her husband, two sons, and blue heeler.
-Her first novel, Ordinary Hazards, was published in 2020.
+Her first novel, Ordinary Hazards (Atria), was published in 2020.
+Her second novel, Fine Young People (Algonquin), will be released in 2025.

 Patrick Highland has spent his entire career connecting education and employment.
 He recently retired from a long career with the Iowa City Community School District where he supervised Career and Technical Education.
 He currently teaches Business Communication and Protocol and two courses in the MBA program--Effective Managerial Communications and Influence and Constructive Persuasion.
 He has written several newspaper and journal articles and is the author of textbooks.

-Sam Perkins has worked in health care administration for the past 10 years and recently took a job in June 2022 overseeing all the patient experience operations at Mercy Hospital in Iowa City.
-Prior to that, he worked at the University of Iowa Hospitals and Clinics for 8.5 years in a variety of management/leadership roles.
+Sam Perkins worked in health care administration for 11 years at University of Iowa Hospitals and Clinics/Mercy Iowa City, holding a variety of management/leadership roles.
+After teaching in an adjunct role in BCaP for the two years he started as a full time faculty member in Spring 2024.
 He graduated with his MBA from the University of Iowa with a Certificate in Leadership in May 2021, and also has a Masters of Science in College Student Personnel from Western Illinois University that he completed in May 2011.

 Meredith Ringel-Ensley is Assistant Director of the Frank Business Communication Center and Adjunct Instructor.
 As Assistant Director, she oversees the peer tutoring program in communication and manages Frank Center operations.
 Before coming to the Frank Center, Meredith taught writing and literature at Yale University, Southern Connecticut State University, and University of North Carolina.
 She holds a PhD from University of North Carolina - Chapel Hill and a BA from Brown University.